Table of Contents

 It’s obvious that having a workforce that works from home requires significant technology capabilities.
 Research what capabilities are needed for your organization to make this transition and assess if it’s a possibility.

-You’re Looking To Expand Your Talent Pool
+You’re Looking to Expand Your Talent Pool

 Providing the option to work from home can expand your talent pool immensely by opening up positions to candidates outside of your local area.
 If you’re looking to expand your talent pool, then providing this option may do that.
 In addition to opening the location possibilities, the option to work from home is a desirable aspect of jobs that many candidates are drawn to.